To the islanders, he was a nobody. To me, the most impressive man, tho’ wholly unassuming, even humble – that I ever encountered.

 Like every school, there were a bunch of auxiliary personnel that made the place function: maintenance, administration, food service, etc. For example, during my sophomore year in Clark Hall, there was a maintenance man named “Putt.”
-He was Native-American, and all the students loved him.
+He was an American Indian, and all the students loved him.
 I think he got his name because he was always “puttering around.”
-I remember he had an ongoing feud with the dorm master of Clark, Mr. Stokes.
+I remember he had an ongoing feud with the dorm master of Clark, whose name was Mr. Stokes.
 Putt called him “Stoke.”
 We never found out what the feud was about, but you couldn’t talk with Putt without him eventually bringing up “That damn Stoke.”

 There were also the fieldhouse towel guys, Lyle and Howard.
 I’m sure they had other duties, but it seemed like their only role was to hand out clean athletic towels.
 Howard must’ve been in his 60s.
 He had a real soft voice, and he was one of these folks who can’t let go of a conversation.
 He’d go on and on, and you had to literally start walking away saying “Well, Howard, it’s been nice talking to you.”
 And he’d still be droning on when you were ten feet away.

 But there was one person at that school that I don’t think anybody knew about other than me: the night watchman.

 During my junior year, I had a bout of insomnia.
 (It may have had to do with chemistry class.)
 I remember lying awake one night, staring at the wood-paneled wall at 3 a.m., and hearing the downstairs door close.
 Then listening to footsteps on the stairs, and along the creaky hallway outside my door.
 Then up the opposite stairs to the third floor, then down, then out the door.